 Being a transracial family is interesting at times.
 I have been asked if I am his caregiver or his grandmother!
 We have a large Chinese population in our local community and many have told me what a beautiful child he is.
 Marc does not stand out as being Asian but we do as his parents.
 A Chinese women saw Marc in a store and looked around for his mother when I was standing near by.
 She was quite surprised when he came running over to me to be picked up.
 People generally have been very positive about our adoption and about Marc who is a very personable child.
 We are in contact with several other families in Ontario who have either adopted or are in the process of adopting from Vietnam, both by email and through visits.
 I also receive and respond to emails through the APV list and Canadian Adoption list and have communicated with people from all over Canada and the U.S. We have been able to provide invaluable support for one another through the international adoption process.
 I feel that the support of others who have been through international adoption has really helped us in our adoption journeys and will help us deal with adoption related issues as they emerge.
 Marc and his soon-to-be sibling will also be able to have contact with other adoptees from Vietnam, all of whom have unknown family histories but share common roots.
 This may well help them in facing their own issues and feelings that arise later on.

 In the months after we returned we started talking about a second adoption as we felt that our family is still not complete.
 Both Rob and Marc would benefit from having another brother and we have the room in our home and our hearts for another child.
 I started making inquiries in Fall, 1998.
 In March, 1999, I contacted our social worker to do a homestudy update and contacted an agency, Access Adoption Services, here in Ontario which now works with IMH in Vietnam.
 When we adopted the first time there was no Ontario agency that worked in Vietnam.We decided to go with Access Adoption Services this time because they are more familiar with our paperwork and the immigration process and will be able to give us more assistance with immigration, especially as only one of us will be able to travel this time.
 Someone needs to stay home with Rob and Marc as taking them plus both us would be prohibitively expensive.
-I am now in the midst of completing the paperwork for this second adoption and look forward to having a new addition to our family, hopefully by early 2000.
+I am now in the midst of completing the paperwork for this second adoption and look forward to having a new addition.